Data protection

 10. Zoom

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

 The processing of your name and IP address is necessary to enable you to participate in webinars and video conferences offered by us.

 The data processing is based on Art.
-6, Para.
-1, Sen. 1, lit. b) GDPR and on Art.
-6, Para.
-1, lit. f) GDPR.
+6 (1) 1 (b) GDPR and Art.
+6 (1) 1 (f) GDPR.

 Legitimate interests in data processing

-Transfers to a third country
+Transfer to a third country

 Duration of data storage